Yousefx10/StaticLinkDash/README.md

 Yes you can , no matter where's directory are.

+#### is it safe to use?

+yes you can set your own password easly.

-## How To Insert More Links To DataBase ?
+## How To Insert More Links To Database ?
 this is how the first 20 links are built in sql
 ```sql
 INSERT INTO `onlineclasses`(  `link_name`, `link_linkedto`) VALUES ( 'Class1','');